 As for the first calendar year of new employee’s joining, we can apply the following simple formula: The number of vacation days you get in your first calendar year is adjusted based on the number of weeks remaining in that year, using whole numbers rounded up.
 For example, if you join in the middle of the year with 26 weeks remaining (half the total number of weeks in the year), you get 13 days of vacation that first calendar year (half of 25 days, rounded up).

-For these reasons, I recommend this 25 vacations days per calendar year policy over open-ended policies that may backfire.
+For these reasons, I recommend this 25 vacation days per calendar year policy over so-called “unlimited” policies.

 A clear, consistent and complete vacation policy like this is likely to lower administrative costs, make employees happier and increase productivity.
 It is also likely to make the company more attractive to potential hires and improve retention.

-- By full-time employee (FTE), I am referring to a person directly employed by the organization who is expected to work ~40 hour/week, typically on a Mon-Fri schedule. [↩]
+- By full-time employee (FTE), I am referring to a person directly employed by the organization who is expected to work ~40 hour/week, typically on a Monday through Friday schedule. [↩]

-- The Case for Vacation: Why Science Says Breaks Are Good for Productivity: The Atlantic [↩]
+- The Case for Vacation: Why Science Says Breaks Are Good for Productivity: article in The Atlantic [↩]

 - IBM’s un-vacation policy: All you need, all the time: article in The New York Times [↩]